TheMariday/marimapper/README.md

 - HP 4310 (settings may not revert)
 - Logitech C920
-- Dell Lattitude 5521 built-in
+- Dell Latitude 5521 built-in
 - HP Envy x360 built-in
 - If your camera works, please drop me a line, so I can add it to the list!